dianatataru/ancestryinference_workflow/README.md

                     out += [str(c["ref"]), str(c["alt"]), str(c["na"]), str(c["n"])]
                 print("\t".join(out))
 ```
-We want to do something similar to banarjee et al. 2023, "We thinned
-to an approximately equivalent number of informative sites
-between all pairs of species.
-To do so, we retained all ancestry-
-informative sites that distinguished X. birchmanni and X.
-malinche, and every other site that distinguished X. variatus
-from either of these two species."
+We want to do something similar to banarjee et al. 2023, "We thinned to an approximately equivalent number of informative sites between all pairs of species.
+To do so, we retained all ancestry-informative sites that distinguished X. birchmanni and X. malinche, and every other site that distinguished X. variatus from either of these two species."
 changing that code to to:
 ```
     # Compute ALT proportions for every species